Dawnisse/lae/fpga/labs/lab1/README.md

 source run.tcl
 ```

-Explore the graphical interface of the simulator.
-Close the simulatin when you are happy.
+Explore the graphical interface of the XSim simulator.
+Close the simulator graphical interface when you are happy.

 The simulation flow automatically creates a lot of garbage files :